Maximum sampled conditional likelihood for informative subsampling: Numerical experiments

 To examine the impact of misspecification in the pilot estimator, we run the aforementioned simulation with the same setting except that we use a wrong pilot estimator.
 Specifically, for each component of the pilot estimator obtained from the pilot sample, we add to it a random number generated from a uniform distribution between 1 and 2, and then we use this misspecified pilot estimator to implement the all the estimators in comparison.
 Results are presented in Figure~\ref{fig:logistic2}.

-From Figure~\ref{fig:logistic2}, we see that the MSE gets larger for all the methods, especially for the naive estimator and the inverse probability weighted estimator.
+From Figure~\ref{fig:logistic2}, we see that the MSE gets larger for all the methods, especially for the naive estimator and the IPW estimator.
 This is because with this misspecified pilot estimator the resulting informative subamples are more different from the original data distribution.
-The inflation on the MSE due to the misspecified pilot estimator is much smaller for the MSCLE than that for the inverse probability weighted estimator.
-The advantage of the MSCLE over the inverse probability weighted estimator become more significant with the misspecified pilot estimator. \black
+The inflation on the MSE due to the misspecified pilot estimator is much smaller for the MSCLE than that for the IPW estimator.
+The advantage of the MSCLE over the IPW estimator become more significant with the misspecified pilot estimator.
+One reason for this behavior is that adding a random bias to the pilot estimator $\tilde\bvtheta_{\plt}$ brings in additional variation to the estimated probabilities $\pi_{N}(\x_i,\y_i;\tilde\bvtheta_{\plt})$'s.
+These probabilities are in the denominators for the IPW estimator while they are in the expectation and then log-transformed for the MSCLE, so the additional variation expresses more significantly for the IPW estimator, resulting in a larger variance of the estimator.
+Another reason is that the GN sampling probability is a version of the L-optimal probabilities for the IPW estimator with consistent pilot \citep{WangZhuMa2018,ai2020optimal,yu2020quasi}, while it is not optimal for the MSCLE, so a systematic bias on the pilot has a larger negative impact on the IPW estimator.
+We have additional numerical experiments to investigate the effect of different levels of pilot misspecification on the final estimator.
+Please see the details in Section~\ref{sec:multi-class-logistic-1} of the Appendix.

+To evaluate the performance of the asymptotic variance in Theorem~\ref{thm:1p}, we also calculated the estimated variance by plug-in estimation.
+The results are reported in Figure~\ref{fig:logistic3}.
+The empirical variances and the estimated variances are quite close, and this is the case for both the GN sampling probability and the LUS probability, conforming our theoretical result in Theorem~\ref{thm:1p}.